Friday 2 February 2018

 James was making this claim for land at Aubigny, near Toowoomba.
 How did he end up with the deed or title over this land?
 Aubigny was the place where his oldest sister Kate had been born, but the family had moved on and didn't appear to have returned.

-You will see James and his brother Maurice in the photo below, taken on the day of James's wedding.
-After this event, Maurice is no longer recorded as living at Armstrong Creek, Kyburra.
-It's likely he left the farm he had begun with his brother, and moved back down south.
+After this marriage, Maurice is no longer recorded as living at Armstrong Creek, Kyburra.
+He left the farm he had begun with his brother, and moved to the township of Brandon, a few miles north of Kyburra.
 Many, many years later, the 1950s census records show Maurice living back in Toowoomba, and his occupation is listed as 'farmer'.

 James O'Donnell and Sarah McCane on their wedding day